 Understanding Environmental Racism

-The types of problems that they can experience include:
+The types of problems that people of color can experience include:

 - Health risks